candycode/qpy/README.md

 Limitations
 -----------

-The main limitation is that currently the resolution of overloaded methods is based only on the number of parameters. i.e. QPy is not able to resolve a call to two methods like:
+The main limitation is that currently overloaded methods are not supported, i.e. QPy is not able to resolve a call to two methods like:

 - MyObject::method( int );